dhavlev/process-json/readme.md

 A tiny utility extracts value against supplied key

 ## How it works
-1. A user supplied and json and key
+1. A user supplies a json string and a key
 2. Output is a value against the key

 ## Usage